Adults-Only Resort: Luxury Bahia Principe Sian Ka’an

 Where: Mayan Riviera, Mexico

-One of the best things about this beach resort is that they offer comfort and indulgence at a good value, which means you can come home and start planning another vacation somewhere—with the family.
+One of the best things about this beach resort is that they offer comfort and indulgence at a good value, which means you can come home feeling rested, pampered and start planning another vacation somewhere—this time with the family.

 Bahia Principe Sian Ka’an and Akumal Are the two adults-only, all-inclusive hotels at this sprawling Yucatan resort.
-They are also the two “luxury” resorts on the property, and offers a step up in amenities from the “Gran” hotels that share the property.
-(Read about our family vacation at Gran Coba.)
+They are also the two “luxury” resorts on the property, and offers a step up in amenities from the “Grand” hotels that site alongside them.

 Boutiquey Sian Ka’an (left) is ideal for parents looking for a quiet, secluded kid-free getaway.